wp-plugins/gravity-forms-pdf-extended/README.txt

 2. View or download the PDF from a Gravity Forms entry.

 == Changelog ==

+= 3.1.3 =
+* Feature - Added signature_details_id to $form_data array which maps a signatures field ID to the array.
+* Extension - Added pre-PDF generator filter for use with extensions.
+* Bug - Fixed issue with quotes in entry data breaking custom templates.
+* Bug - Fixed issue with the plugin not correctly using the new default configuration template, if set.
+* Bug - Fixed issue with signature not being removed correctly when only testing with file_exists().
+Added second is_dir() test.
+* Bug - Fixed issue with empty signature field not displaying when option 'default-show-empty' is set.
+* Bug - Fixed initialisation prompt issue when the MPDF package wasn't unpacked.

 = 3.1.2 =
 * Feature - Added list array, file path, form ID and lead ID to $form_data array in custom templates